Top 10 Hunting Violations

 Once in awhile, everyone makes a mistake.
 But the Wyoming Game and Fish Department wants to help hunters avoid the common mistakes that may put them afoul of the law.

-“The type of hunting violations stays pretty consistent from year to year,” said Mike Choma, G&F enforcement coordinator.
-“Although some violations are blatantly intentional such as overlimit or a nonresident buying a resident license, many violations occur because a hunter didn’t read the regulations.
-We want to help hunters stay in compliance with the laws and regulations.”
+"The type of hunting violations stays pretty consistent from year to year," said Scott Talbott, G&F assistant Wildlife Division chief.
+"Although some violations are blatantly intentional such as over limit or a nonresident buying a resident license, many violations are out of ignorance because a hunter didn't read the regulations.
+We want to help hunters stay in compliance with the laws and regulations."

 Wyoming's top 10 hunting violations are:

 1) Tagging Violations...These violations range from forgetting to sign your license in the excitement of having just bagged a big game animal to a "slick license" where the hunter intentionally omits all the tagging procedure with the hope of using the license again.
 Hunters are reminded detailed tagging instructions are printed on each big game license and regulation.

 2) Shooting From a Public Road...It is illegal to shoot from or across a public road when hunting or target shooting.
 That includes the shoulder and borrow pit.
 If the road is fenced, a hunter must be on the other side of the fence before shooting.
 If the road is not fenced, the hunter must be past the borrow pit.

 3) Failure to Retain Evidence of Gender on Big Game Animal...Some licenses and hunt areas require a specific gender be harvested.
 When there are gender restrictions, the head or sex organs must be attached to the carcass.

 4) Hunting in Wrong Area...For example: A general license is only valid in general license areas and cannot be legally used in limited quota areas.
 A limited quota license is only valid for the area or areas listed and no others.